New footpath for Rewa Road, Maraetai

 We are proceeding with our plan to build a footpath with the following design changes:

-Click here for a larger image of the updated October 2025 design
+Click here to download the updated October 2025 design

 Click here to read the engagement summary